Bolji život

-Bolji život (Serbian Cyrillic: Бољи живот, English: A Better Life) is a Yugoslav TV series with mixed elements of soap opera, comedy and drama that aired from 1987 to 1991.
+Bolji život (Бољи живот) is a Yugoslav TV series with mixed elements of soap opera, comedy and drama that aired from 1987 to 1991.
 Created by the Radiotelevision Belgrade (RTB) it is considered to be the most successful TV show ever produced in Yugoslavia.

 Written by the most prolific Serbian screenwriter Siniša Pavić, the series helped jump start cinematic careers for many of its protagonists, most notably Dragan Bjelogrlić who would go on to become successful actor, director, and producer.

 History

 Bolji život began airing on Radio Television of Belgrade on Saturday, 10 January 1987, opening with the "Ja hoću život" theme song written by Ljubiša Bačić, composed by Voki Kostić and sung by Dado Topić that would go on to become popular in its own right.

 Early into its run, the series became a massive hit all over SFR Yugoslavia.
 The first season's final episode that aired on 6 June 1987, featuring a bit of a cliffhanger with Giga leaving the household, brought in huge ratings.
 A total of 22 episodes were shot and aired in the first season.